seabassapologist/idea-no-hi-translation/my_notes.md

     * `$05`- Main character (Kamekichi)
         * When encountered, **WRAM**`$00006` will be loaded with pointer `$0100`, meaning that character names are stored starting at **WRAM**`$00100`
 * `$FD`, `$FE`, and `$FF` are special bytes which indicate a reference to a table of mostly Kanji characters, but also other strings as well
-    * Dr. Poe's name during the intro is one of these special cases, it will print the unique "Dr" character and then Kanji aftwards, possibly at least 3 bytes worth of characters?
+    * Dr. Poe's name during the intro is one of these special cases, it will print the unique "Dr" character and then Kanji afterwards, possibly at least 3 bytes worth of characters?
     * When one of these three bytes are loaded, the following happens
         1. When byte is determined to not be a control character, (aka greater than or equal to `$10`), push *A* to the stack to remember it's value (in this example `$FD` TODO document what happens with the other two bytes)
         2. Check if byte is greater than or equal to `$FD` (at **loROM**`$818728`)